Ninax3/School_District_Analysis/README.md

 The following areas were impacted by the updated school distric analysis:
 - Math & Reading Scores by Grade
 Thomas high school's ninth grade scores for math and reading were pulling down the percentage passing for math and reading each, as well as the overall percentage passing for math/reading.
+See math scores by grade here, https://github.com/Ninax3/School_District_Analysis/blob/main/Resources/Math%20Scores%20by%20Grade.png
-See scores by grade here,
+See reading scores by grade here,

 - District Summary
 The original analysis showed overall passing reading, passing math and passing reading & math percentages below 70%.
 These findings were an anomaly for the district scores compared to the other high shcools.
 With the update, these scores for Thomas High School increased to the relative norm for the district in the 90% range.
 See district summary data frame here,